yufengwng/loxscript/spec/README.md

 ### symbols

 `#=> `
-* Notes an assertion of output on stdout.
+* An assertion of output on stdout.
 There is a space character after the symbol.
 The space is significant and everything after the space is treated as the expected output.

 `#!! `
-* Notes a lexing or parsing error.
+* A compile error.
 Everything after the space is treated as the expected error message.

 `#@! `
-* Notes a runtime error.
+* A runtime error.
 Everything after the space is treated as the expected error message.
+Runtime errors will also have stacktrace line number checked.